Search

 Session 2 | Industrial Competitiveness and Adequate Power Panel

 Sharon Nolen is the Global Natural Resources Manager and an Eastman Fellow for Eastman Chemical Company, as well as the Chair of the U.S. Department of Energy’s Industrial Technology Innovation Advisory Committee.
-Sharon will share insights into Eastman’s experience as a recipient of OCED’s Industrial Demonstration Program Awards and a leader in decarbonization in the chemical sector.
+Sharon shared insights into Eastman’s experience as a recipient of OCED’s Industrial Demonstration Program Awards and a leader in decarbonization in the chemical sector.

 Session 3 | Transportation Reauthorization